PavanRangani/docs/docs/prd/investments/IPS.md

 |                                                              | Growth: global public equities                               |
 |                                                              | Growth: Illiquid: private capital partnerships or direct private investments |

-## Create
+## ADD

 - When first time IPS is created, system make entry in history.

-### SAVE AS DRAFT
+## SAVE AS DRAFT

-- While creating new IPS, it can be saved as draft
+- While creating new IPS or Amend, IPS can be  saved as draft
-- Should be used when its partial but you want to save your work
+- Should be used when your work is partial but you want to save your work
 - System doesn't make entry in history when its `SAVE AS DRAFT`

 ## Edit